reframejs/reframe/readme.md

   Instead of learning different frameworks to create different types of apps, learn Reframe once to be able to implement any type of web app.
   <br/>
-  Reframe is the only framework that supports every type of web apps.
+  Reframe is the only framework that supports every type of web app.
   <br/>
 - **ORM** [WIP]
   <br/>
   To use an ORM (such as [TypeORM](https://github.com/typeorm/typeorm)) you will have to create API endpoints yourself.
-  But the Reframe devS are currently designing ways to automatically create these.
+  But the Reframe devS are currently designing ways so that you can access your data from the frontend without having to create API endpoints yourself.
   <br/>
   Work-in-progress. ([Follow Reframe on Twitter](https://twitter.com/reframejs) to get updates.)
   <br/>
 - **User Mangement** [WIP]
   <br/>
-  Once Reframe integrates with ORMs, Reframe will be able to fully manage user management for you.
+  Once Reframe integrates with ORMs, Reframe will be able to take care of user management.
   <br/>
   Work-in-progress. ([Follow Reframe on Twitter](https://twitter.com/reframejs) to get updates.)
 - **Easy Deploy** [WIP]
   <br/>
   If your app is static you can easily deploy it by using `$ reframe deploy-static`.
-  (Supports all static hosts that have a git integration such as GitHub Pages, Netlify, Firebase, etc.)
+  (Supports all static hosts that have git integration such as GitHub Pages, Netlify, Firebase, etc.)
   <br/>
   Also, Reframe is exploring ways to automatically deploy apps with serverless services such as AWS Lambda and serverless databases such as AWS DynamoDB or Google Cloud Datastore.
   <br/>
-  This would mean that the entire deployment and scaling is done for you.
+  This will eventually mean that the entire deployment and scaling is done for you.
   <br/>
   Work-in-progress. ([Follow Reframe on Twitter](https://twitter.com/reframejs) to get updates.)